jls42/ai-powered-markdown-translator/README-mistral-small-en.md

 ### With OpenAI

-To use this script with OpenAI, you first need to set your OpenAI API key as an environment variable:
+To use this script with OpenAI, you must first set your OpenAI API key as an environment variable:

    ```bash
    export OPENAI_API_KEY='your-api-key'